Kenneth Zucker: Living in your own skin model

+DSM-5 and WPATH

+For several years prior to the publication of the DSM-5, LGBTQ activists strongly opposed Zucker's 2008 appointment to chair the DSM-5 working group on Gender and Sexual Identity Disorders.
+In May 2008, a petition calling for the removal of Zucker and Ray Blanchard in the working group was circulated and gained over 9,500 signatures.
+The National LGBTQ Task Force then issued a statement questioning the APA's decision to appoint Zucker and Ray Blanchard to the working group, stating that, "Kenneth Zucker and Ray Blanchard are clearly out of step with the occurring shift in how doctors and other health professionals think about transgender people and gender variance."
+Between 2008 and 2009, multiple additional commentaries were published questioning his appointment.
+In April 2008, Zucker was also appointed a member of the APA's task force on gender identity and gender variance.

+Zucker was one of the authors of the WPATH 2012 7th edition of its standards of care which called social transition "controversial".
 In February 2017, Zucker was slated to speak at a panel in Los Angeles for USPATH, the United States branch of WPATH.
-However, there was a protest by trans women who requested that Zucker be removed from the list of speakers, and who said that WPATH was grounded in cisnormativity and trans-exclusion.
+Protestors picketed the panel arguing that WPATH was grounded in cisnormativity and trans-exclusion.
+The advocates met with the WPATH board and requested Zucker be removed from the upcoming second panel.
+The board agreed and removed him with president Jamison Green apologizing for his inclusion.
 As a result, Zucker was removed from the list of speakers.

 Closure of the CAMH Gender Identity Clinic for Children

 Ontario conversion therapy ban

-In January 2015, members of Rainbow Health Ontario, a provincial health promotion and navigation organization, approached CAMH expressing their concerns regarding Zucker's clinic.
-Rainbow Health Ontario submitted a review of academic literature and clinical practices for transgender youth, and expressed concern that the gender identity clinic was not following accepted practices.
+In January 2015, Zucker was the psychologist-in-chief at Toronto's Centre for Addiction and Mental Health (CAMH) and head of its Gender Identity Service.
+Rainbow Health Ontario submitted a review of academic literature and clinical practices for transgender youth, and expressed concern that the gender identity clinic was not following accepted practices and would be in violation of the upcoming ban on conversion therapy in Ontario.
 Others linked the Gender Identity Clinic's practices to suicide of transgender youth caused by conversion therapy, and referenced the high-profile case of Leelah Alcorn, a transgender teen from Ohio.

 In February 2015, CAMH ordered an external review of its gender identity clinic for children and teens.
 A report from March 2015 stated that the review was the result of growing online scrutiny of CAMH for alleged conversion therapy practices.
 The same report stated that the clinic would not be accepting new patients until the review was finished.
 In March 2015, the Ontario Provincial Parliament introduced the Affirming Sexual Orientation and Gender Identity Act, aimed at banning conversion therapy practices.
 In June 2015, the legislation was passed unanimously into law by the provincial parliament.
 The law made LGBT conversion therapy illegal to provide to minors, and removed it from public health insurance coverage for adults.
 After the bill was passed into law, CAMH stated that they welcomed the unanimous support for the bill.